deadbok/groenholdt.net/content/Microcontroller/esp8266-sdk-network-code.md

 SDK, and there is a nicer option outlined in the *Programming Guide*?

-The solution from the *Programming Guide* is to use the remote address and port of the connection to identify each connection.
+The solution from the *Programming Guide* is to use the remote address and port to identify each connection.
 This took a little more code, but when done, revealed a few things about the flow of the connections in the API.

 Connection flow in the ESP8266 API.
 ===================================